 II.
 The State of Socially Responsible Investing

 Although using ESG factors to select portfolio funds may sound like a brilliantly straightforward, quantitative approach to constructing a portfolio, unfortunately, in today’s market, there are a number of limitations that plague the process of executing SRI.
-In spite of these limitations, we still maximize the expression of your SRI values with the best available investing tools.
+In spite of these limitations, we still strive to maximize the expression of your SRI values with some of the best available investing tools.

 For Betterment, three limitations had a large influence on our overall approach to building an SRI portfolio:

 Because SRI is still gaining traction, data for constructing ESG scores are at a nascent stage of development.
 There are no uniform standards for data quality yet.

 Some companies disclose data on the various ESG metrics, others don’t.
 And companies that do disclose their data may do so in inconsistent ways.
 As a result, ESG metrics may not necessarily capture the desired concepts and ideals with 100% accuracy.

 In order to standardize the process of assessing companies’ social responsibility practices, Betterment uses ESG factor scores from MSCI, an industry-leading provider of financial data and ESG analytics that has served the financial industry for more than 40 years.
 MSCI collects data from multiple sources, company disclosures, and over 1,600 media sources monitored daily.
 They also employ a robust monitoring and data quality review process.
 By adopting MSCI’s framework for calculating ESG metrics, we’re putting our best foot forward toward assuring the data is as accurate as currently possible.